 - Supported the delivery of primary health care—reproductive health, child health, behavior change communication, communicable disease control, and limited curative care—through the nationwide Surjer Hashi or “Smiling Sun” network.

 - Made sure every woman has access to the information and health care—from her home to the health facility—to safely deliver her baby and care for herself and her children.

 - Built the capacity of local organizations to provide quality health services for poor and underserved populations.

 - Focused on the unique sexual and reproductive health needs of adolescents—the largest generation of young people in history—as they come of age.

-Pathfinder works with an accomplished team of partners, including CARE/Bangladesh, the Bangladesh Center for Communication Programs, the Johns Hopkins University Center for Communication Programs, the Social Marketing Company, Rapport Bangladesh, and Nari Uddug Kendra.
+- Led a consortium of partners, including CARE/Bangladesh, Bangladesh Center for Communication Programs, Johns Hopkins University Center for Communication Programs, Social Marketing Company, Rapport Bangladesh, and Nari Uddug Kendra.